TheBeege/blog-docker/README.md

 `FROM` indicates that we're going to inherit from another Dockerfile.
 Yes, Docker supports inheritance.
 It's lovely.
 Basically, this image will start from the mentioned image, and we'll build on top of it.
 Where does this other Dockerfile/image come from?
 Docker Hub! https://hub.docker.com/ In this case, we're going to base our image on CentOS.

 `RUN` is simply a way to run a command to help setup the image.
 In this case, we're installing `ncat` since we'll need it for the demo.
+I added the `chmod` command just in case we didn't have execute permissions or in case we're on Windows.

 `ADD` is how you get files from your filesystem into the image.
 Here, we're just copying everything in our directory to the image's working directory.
 I'm lazy.